 WCU does not have officially recognized student organizations that own or control housing facilities outside of the WCU core campus.
-Therefore, local PD is not used to monitor and record criminal activity since there are no non-campus locations of student organizations.

 Clinical and Externship Sites

 Students assigned to Clinical Sites or Externship Sites are typically provided with the host site's safety management plan and phone numbers to call in case of emergency or concern.